-Firstly, have a proper rifle through the drawers and prioritize what you want to keep, what you want to keep hidden away, and what you want to have on display.
+Firstly, have a proper scan through the drawers and prioritize what you want to keep, what you want to keep hidden away, and what you want to have on display.

-Think about task zone efficiency, for instance, cooking utensils and knives should be kept in the main preparation space, within easy access.
-In a nutshell, make your drawers work for you based on how you use your space (everyone has a different method in madness system).
+Think about task zone efficiency — for instance, cooking utensils and knives should be kept in the main prep space, within easy access.
+In a nutshell, make your drawers work for you based on how you use your space (everyone has a different "method to the madness" system).

 2. Group like with like

-Litman continues, 'What I suggest is to start by decluttering your items first.
-Then group them together.'
+"What I suggest is to start by decluttering your items first.
+Then group them together," Litman says.

 3. Invest in quality kitchen storage that fits

-Litman continues, 'If you find that drawer dividers would help keep your drawer organized, then measure and find things that fit your products.
-I love using bamboo organizers for kitchens (opens in new tab) because they last much longer.'
+"If you find that drawer dividers would help keep your drawer organized, then measure and find things that fit your products.
+I love using bamboo organizers for kitchens because they last much longer," suggests Litman.

 4. Dedicate drawers to specific uses

-Litman continues, 'At my house, we have a drawer dedicated to specific products or uses such as a spice drawer, a pots and pans drawer, a plates and bowls drawer and so on.'
+"At my house, we have a drawer dedicated to specific products or uses such as a spice drawer, a pots and pans drawer, a plates and bowls drawer, and so on," explains Litman.
 This way there is less confusion when you come to tidying the space and simply putting things away on a daily basis.

 How do I organize my kitchen drawers once and for all?

-'When arranging pantry drawers, this entails categorizing food types, such as cooking, baking, and snacks.
+"When arranging pantry drawers, this entails categorizing food types, such as cooking, baking, and snacks.
 Sort necessities.
 Remove everything from each drawer and lay everything on your countertop.
-Determine which items are required and which are not.
-Sort products you haven't used in the last six months and those you won't need in the future.
-You might find yourself with a lot of useless objects clogging up your drawers.
-Take these items and think about selling them or donating them to charity.'
+Determine which items are required and which are not," says Emond.

 What should go in kitchen drawers?

-Kitchen cupboards and drawers are the biggest resource for essential storage – small and large depending on drawer depth.
-Break the cycle of chucking anything and everything into them in haphazard fashion, and organize kitchen cabinets into wholesome retreats for on-hand ingredients or kitchenalia.
+Kitchen cupboards and drawers are the biggest resources for essential storage.
+Break the cycle of chucking anything and everything into them in a haphazard fashion, and organize kitchen cabinets into wholesome retreats for on-hand ingredients or kitchenalia.